M-Salman-khan/PDF_Compressor/README.md

 This application solves a common frustration among students: **large PDF assignment file sizes** that exceed upload limits on university portals or emails.
 Instead of using sketchy online tools or installing heavy software, this lightweight web app gives you quick, quality-controlled PDF compression right from your browser.

+⚡ **Completely Offline** – Unlike most online tools that require high-speed internet, this app works entirely offline once set up.
+You can compress PDFs anytime, anywhere — perfect for students with limited or no internet access.

 ## 🚀 Features

 - 📄 Upload any PDF file and compress it in seconds
 - 🧠 Choose from multiple quality levels: screen, ebook, printer, prepress
 - 💾 Download compressed files with size info
 - 🌙 Sleek dark mode UI for late-night usage
+- 📶 No internet?
+No problem — fully functional offline for uninterrupted productivity
 - 🌀 Loading spinner and blur effect during compression
 - 🔁 Auto-redirect or manual return to homepage after download